What is Telemetry?

 There is an API library and SDK library written natively in every major programming language which are the implementations of the OpenTelemetry specification.
 The API and SDK libraries have different purposes and are used by different developers and are thus deliberately separate libraries.

-Historically, APM providers wrote what are called agents that would dynamically inject code (instruments) into your application’s frameworks and libraries such as Rails, Redis, MongoDB, etc., in order to measure and collect telemetry data from your running application.
-This process of instrumentation was difficult, tedious, and delicate work, and each APM provider had to write their own which meant there was duplicated/wasted effort in simply getting frameworks and libraries instrumented.
+Historically, APM providers wrote agents that would dynamically inject code (instruments) into your application’s frameworks and libraries such as Rails, Redis, MongoDB, etc., in order to measure and collect telemetry data.
+Writing each APM provider’s own code for instrumenting frameworks and libraries was difficult, tedious, and delicate work, resulting in duplicated or wasted effort.

 This instrumentation work is now being shared among the OpenTelemetry community instead of each APM provider.
 Now we can all contribute to a single instrumentation implementation for the benefit of everyone.